Emancipation Day: South Carolina – 1 January

 In South Carolina, Emancipation Day is celebrated on 1 January.
 There are two reasons for the date.
 First, 1 January 1808, marked an official end to United States participation in the Atlantic slave trade.
 Additionally, on 1 January 1863, Colonel Thomas Wentworth Higginson read the Emancipation Proclamation, which went into effect on that day, to the members of the 1st South Carolina Volunteer Infantry Regiment (Colored), which at the time was stationed in coastal South Carolina.

 Texas – 19 June "Juneteenth"

 In Texas, Emancipation Day is celebrated on 19 June.
-It commemorates the announcement in Texas of the abolition of slavery made on that day in 1865 in Galveston, Texas.
-It is commonly known as Juneteenth.
-Since the late 20th century, this date has gained recognition beyond Texas, and became a federal holiday in 2021.
-Celebratory traditions often include readings of the Emancipation Proclamation, singing traditional songs, rodeos, street fairs, family reunions, cookouts, park parties, historical reenactments, and Miss Juneteenth contests.
+It commemorates Major General Gordon Granger's announcement of General Order No. 3 in Galveston, Texas, on 19 June 1865, informing enslaved people in Texas that they were free.
+The day is commonly known as Juneteenth.
+Since the late twentieth century, Juneteenth has gained recognition throughout the United States and became a federal holiday in 2021.

+Juneteenth celebrations commonly include public readings of General Order No. 3 or the Emancipation Proclamation, musical performances, parades, festivals, family reunions, picnics and barbecues, rodeos, educational events, and pageants such as Miss Juneteenth.